Budget Pacing in Repeated Auctions: Regret and Efficiency without Convergence: Aggregate Guarantee: Approximate Liquid Welfare

 \subsection{Proof of \Cref{thm:main.new}}

 We first introduce some notations.
 Fix the generalized pacing dynamics algorithm used by each agent.
-We will then write $\mathbf{x} = \{ x_{k,t} \}_{k\in [n],t\in [T]}$ for the random variable corresponding to the allocation obtained under these bidding dynamics, given the values $\{ v_{k,t} \}$.
+We will then write $\boldsym{x} = \{ x_{k,t} \}_{k\in [n],t\in [T]}$ for the random variable corresponding to the allocation obtained under these bidding dynamics, given the values $\{ v_{k,t} \}$.
 We also write $\mu_{k,t}$ for the pacing multiplier of agent $k$ in round $t$, and $z_{k,t}$ for the realized spend of agent $k$ in round $t$, which are likewise random variables.
-For notational convenience we will write $\mathsf{WEL}_{GPD}(\mathbf{v})$ for the liquid welfare obtained under the GPD bidding dynamics given valuation sequence $\mathbf{v}$.
+For notational convenience we will write $\mathsf{WEL}_{\GPD}(\boldsym{v})$ for the liquid welfare (where \GPD stands for ``Generalized Pacing Dynamics") given valuation sequence $\boldsym{v}$.
 That is,

-We also write $\mathsf{WEL}_{k,GPD}(\mathbf{v})$ for the liquid welfare obtained by agent $k$, and $\mathsf{WEL}_{GPD}(F)$ for the total expected liquid welfare $\mathbb{E}_{\mathbf{v} \sim F^T}[\mathsf{WEL}_{GPD}(\mathbf{v})]$.
+We also write $\mathsf{WEL}_{k,\GPD}(\boldsym{v})$ for the liquid welfare obtained by agent $k$, and $\mathsf{WEL}_{\GPD}(F)$ for the total expected liquid welfare $\mathbb{E}_{\boldsym{v} \sim F^T}[\mathsf{WEL}_{\GPD}(\boldsym{v})]$.

-We claim that to prove \cref{thm:main.new}, it is sufficient to show that inequality \eqref{eq:wel bound} holds for any allocation rule $\mathbf{y}$ such that
+We claim that to prove \cref{thm:main.new}, it is sufficient to show that inequality \eqref{eq:wel bound} holds for any allocation rule $\boldsym{y}$ such that

-This is sufficient because {if} one of the above conditions is violated, one can always decrease the allocation for agent $k$, which maintains the feasibility (since we assume that the set of feasible allocations $X$ is downward closed) without affecting the ex ante liquid welfare $\overline{W}(\mathbf{y},F)$.
-We will therefore assume without loss that $\mathbf{y}$ satisfies \eqref{eq:y constraint}.
+This is sufficient because {if} one of the above conditions is violated, one can always decrease the allocation for agent $k$, which maintains the feasibility (since we assume that the set of feasible allocations $X$ is downward closed) without affecting the ex ante liquid welfare $\overline{W}(\boldsym{y},F)$.
+We will therefore assume without loss that $\boldsym{y}$ satisfies \eqref{eq:y constraint}.

 Preliminaries completed, we now prove Theorem~\ref{thm:main.new} in three steps.
 First, we will define a ``good'' event in which the benchmark allocations are not too heavily correlated with the pacing multipliers of the generalized pacing dynamics, and show that this good event happens with high probability.
-Second, for all valuation sequences $\mathbf{v}$ that satisfy the good event, we bound the liquid welfare obtained by the pacing dynamics in terms of the benchmark allocation and the payments collected by the auctioneer.
+Second, for all valuation sequences $\boldsym{v}$ that satisfy the good event, we bound the liquid welfare obtained by the pacing dynamics in terms of the benchmark allocation and the payments collected by the auctioneer.
 In the third and final step we take expectations over all valuation profiles to bound the expected liquid welfare.

 \textbf{Step 1: A Good Event.} For each agent $k\in [n]$, we define the following quantity, whose significance will become apparent shortly: